-Now you can trick out your canisters with the best of them, and transform your empty egg cartons into muffin holders.
+Now you can trick out your canisters with the best of them with our blog, and transform your empty egg cartons into muffin holders.
 We’re going further into upcycling gift wrap territory by using an even lowlier receptacle: the lowly shopping bag.

 Not a plastic one.
 I haven’t figured out how to beautify those yet.
 No, I am speaking of the lovely, sturdy brown paper bags that you can find at places like Trader Joe’s, Whole Foods, or even a few mainstream grocery stores.

 And it doesn’t take much to beautify a brown paper bag, honestly.
 In fact, all you have to do is cut it apart and wrap it with the outside facing in.
 Does that make sense to anyone here?
 No?
 OK, I’ll try again.

 Step by step transformation of a grocery bag into wrapping paper:

 - Remove the handles.
 Just pull ‘em off!